 What is the American Express Membership Rewards points program?

 American Express provides its cardholders with an incentive program called Membership Rewards.
-Each time you use your credit card for approved purchases, you earn rewards that can be cashed in for gift cards, shopping, travel, entertainment and more.
+Each time you use your card for approved purchases, you earn rewards that can be cashed in for gift cards, shopping, travel, entertainment, and more.
 Through this program, you can use your points by making purchases on the Amex website, or you can opt to transfer your points to approved partners.
-In the case of your Amex card, the highest value of redemption is on airline and hotels via partner redemption options.
+In the case of your Amex card, the highest value of redemption is on airlines and hotels via partner redemption options.

 How do I sign up for American Express Membership Rewards?

-Once you’ve been approved for an Amex credit card, you are automatically enrolled in the Membership Rewards program.
-Many cards provide a welcome bonus or limited time offer once you are approved and meet the conditions.
+Once you’ve been approved for an Amex card, you are automatically enrolled in the Membership Rewards program.
+Many cards provide a welcome bonus or limited-time offer once you are approved and meet the conditions.
 You begin to accumulate additional points as soon as you use your card.
 See the terms and conditions for each specific card for details regarding how to earn extra points on your daily purchases.